ocaoimh/hrc-mid-bootcamp-project/README.md

 Lorem

 ## Key findings
+### Segments
 - We identifed five criterai for creating customer segments
 2. Credit rating
 3. Income level
 4. Household size
 5. Rewards (cash back)
 6. Communication style

+### Data quality
+- We found that data quality was an impediement to predicting customer behaviour:
+1. High imbalance = lower predictive precision
+2. Missing data: e.g.,  customers (age, gender, regions)

+### Methods
+- We found a model that had the highest degree of accuracy:
+- Random Forest: 97% prediction accuracy
+and that
+- Oversampling will continue to be useful

 ## General conclusions
 Lorem